Example Trip Itinerary

 - Swimming pool

 An inter-island flight from Malé Airport and a short boat ride takes you to this tropical playground; with 97 beach and water villas Six Senses Laamu is the only resort in the Laamu Atoll.
-The villas have been tastefully constructed using sustainable materials and all have large private balconies with sunloungers, so you never have to leave the comfort of your island home.
+The villas have been tastefully constructed using sustainable materials and all have large private balconies with sun loungers, so you never have to leave the comfort of your island home.
 They also have a private outdoor shower and an upper deck for romantic sunset dinners.
 Various dining tastes are taken care of on this privately-owned island, with east and west cuisines on offer.
 Many of the dishes are created using organic ingredients grown in the island’s gardens.
 To top it off there is a chocolate room and ice cream room with 48 flavours to sample.
-Other than the wealth of water sports on offer, other activities include movie screenings in the jungle, deluxe spa treatments, sunset dhoni cruses, sand dune dining and free yoga and aerobics classes.
+The waters surrounding the Laamu Atoll are wonderful for diving, with schools of tropical fish and colourful coral waiting beneath the surface.
+As well as the wealth of water sports on offer, other activities include movie screenings in the jungle, deluxe spa treatments, sunset dhoni cruses, sand dune dining and free yoga and aerobics classes.

 - 193 pavilions and water suspended villas